samirsahoo007/technologies/zookeeper.md

 Moreover, the process moves to the LEADING state and becomes the leader, if the process is the leader after the election.

 # How is Leader elected in Zookeeper?
+Before getting into the details of leader election, it's important to know what happens when a write occurs.
+Let's assume there are 3 servers, 1 one which is a leader and the remaining 2 followers.
+Every write goes through the leader and the leader generates a transaction id (zxid) and assigns it to this write request.
+The id represents the order in which the writes are applied to all replicas.
+A write is considered successful if the leader receives the ack from the majority (in this case 1 of the two followers need to ack).
+This is pretty much the flow for all the writes.
+The requirement of zxid is that it increases monotonically and is never re-used.

+Now let's see what happens when the leader fails, each follower tries to become the leader by broadcasting the last zxid they have seen.
+Others reply OK if the zxid they have seen is less than or equal and NO if they have a higher zxid.
+You assume you are the leader if you get OK from the majority and broadcast the same to the followers.

+This is a simplified version of the leader election.
+In a happy case, it looks simple and tempting to implement one.
+However, the challenge is to handle cases like network partitions, race conditions, ties, etc. Raft lecture talks about them in detail.

+I would also suggest viewing the Raft lecture by John Ousterhout.
+Even though ZAB and Raft are seen as two different protocols, they are pretty much the same.
+The explanation of Raft is way better.

 While creating znodes that represent “proposals” of clients, a simple way of doing leader election with ZooKeeper is to use the SEQUENCE|EPHEMERAL flags.
 Its basic concept is to have a znode, say “/election”, such that each znode creates a child znode “/election/n_” with both flags SEQUENCE|EPHEMERAL.

 A sequence number which is higher than anyone previously appended to a child of “/election”, that is automatically appended by Zookeeper, with the sequence flag.
 In other words, Leader is a process which created the znode with the smallest appended sequence number.